February 18, 2016

 HAIR: Black and red

 But all attempts had failed… that is until this team developed a new approach.
 They would eschew the methods of mixing DNA or brain tissue or blood samples; in fact, they would discard all physical methods, and instead use a metaphysical technique that had never been tried.
-In order to do this, however, they would need living conscious minds.
+In order to do this, however, they would need living, conscious minds.
 A few years of research showed that the minds of highly intelligent adolescent children would most likely yield the best results.
 And so, they hired a merc squad to kidnap 21 children throughout the world who had been identified as geniuses or virtuosos in specific talents or fields.
-The children were snatched from their families and brought to a secret facility where they were imprisoned.
+The children were snatched from their families and brought to a secret facility, where they were imprisoned.
 The final victim was a 10-year old biochemistry savant from Platinum City named Kamiko Hashimoto, who would later come to be known as the super-villain, Deleria.

 But that wouldn’t happen until many years later.
-At this point, Kamiko and the 20 other children were strapped to medical tables and then put through a procedure that enabled the engineers to extract their consciousnesses.
+At this point, Kamiko and the 20 other children were strapped to medical tables and then put through a procedure which enabled the engineers to extract their consciousnesses.
 They then took the 21 brilliant conscious minds and fused them together inside of a single living cell.
 The children were all left in catatonic states and eventually many of them were delivered back to their families, who of course were bewildered and horrified by the idea that their once insanely intelligent children were now totally mindless.
 It was tragic.

 For the scientists, however, it was a time of great celebration.
 In a matter of weeks, that single cell had grown and morphed and transformed and developed into the perfect human being!
 Her name was “Virtuosa” and she was literally without flaw.
 Every system in her body operated at 100 percent capacity – her muscular system; her skeletal system; her immune system… everything was better than perfect.

 But the greatest thing about Virtuosa was her mind.
 She could learn anything almost instantly!
-And not only that, but should could also mimic physical talents and abilities without a second thought.
+And not only that, but she could also mimic physical talents and abilities without a second thought.
 And furthermore, she could literally teach her body to copy hyper-abilities!
 Virtuosa was truly everything the mad-scientists dreamed she could be.

 They reveled in her perfection.
 However, it was that very perfection that backfired on them, for Virtuosa was also morally perfect.
 That’s not to say she was incapable of doing anything that could be construed as wrong, but that her sensibilities toward the protection of the innocent, the promotion of nobility, the advancement of empathy and the annihilation of true evil, prevented her from allowing herself to be their puppet.
 Furthermore, once she learned the circumstances of her origin, Virtuosa lashed out against the team of scientists.
 They were able to escape her wrath, but she destroyed their secret facility.